-Earliest instance of recorded history in Japan.
+The earliest instance of recorded history in Japan.
 Clans began to fight each other for more rice land and one clan, the Yamato, politically emerge as the most powerful with most rice land and give rise to the imperial dynasty of Japan.
-Immigrants from China and Korea also deeply influence the Japanese society.
+Immigrants from China and Korea also deeply influence Japanese society.

 Chinese Influence is at its peak and this period is considered a high point in Japanese culture.
 The capital is moved to Heian (Kyoto).
 The Fujiwara clan goes full Lannister, intermarries with the imperial family and rules in their name.
 To protect their interest, noble clans hire guards and soldiers who would later form the Samurai class.
 A succession war results in Fujiwara’s demise and the victors fight among themselves until Taira clan gains ascendancy.

 The competing Daimyos exhaust themselves from fighting.
-Suddenly, Oda Nubunaga comes out of nowhere, manages to unify most of the county, and later commits suicide.
-One of his generals, Hideyoshi Toyatomi completes the unification.
+Suddenly, Oda Nobunaga comes out of nowhere, manages to unify most of the county, and later commits suicide.
+One of his generals, Hideyoshi Toyotomi, completes the unification.
 He invades Korea twice and dies, forcing the army to withdraw.
 Tokugawa Leyasu becomes the most powerful man in Japan as his land produces the most rice.
 A political crisis results in the historic battle of Sekigahara and Tokugawa establish themselves as the new Shogunate.
-Trade with the west exposes Japan to things like astronomy, medical science and Jesus.
+Trade with the west exposes Japan to things like astronomy, medical science, and Jesus.

 Japan isolates itself from rest the world and EXTERMINATES all Christians from its lands.
-Foreign influences are limited and the economy prospers.
-Urban centers expand and society advance rapidly.
-Art, entertainment and literature flourishes during this period.
+Foreign influences are limited but the economy prospers.
+Urban centers expand and society advances rapidly.
+Art, entertainment and literature flourish during this period.
 America decides to send some Freedom™ and opens up Japan to the world market.
 The resulting fallout weakens the government.
 A civil war between the Shogunate and the Imperial forces results in restoration of the Emperor’s rule (Meiji restoration) and an end to the Shogunate.

 Japan industrializes rapidly and commerce expands.
 Factories are set up and roads are constructed.
 The government becomes more democratic and most daimyo voluntarily surrender their power.
 Shinto is promoted.
 Japan tests its new shiny weapons on Qing China and becomes the leading power in East Asia.
 Imperial ambitions in Manchuria and Korea results in the Russo-Japanese war, which confirms Japan’s position as an international power and causes many in the west to spill their tea.